Skip to Content

 Salad Dressing

-• For the dressing, combine the olive oil, apple cider vinegar, honey, salt and pepper and whisk until the dressing has emulsified.
+• For the dressing, combine the olive oil, apple cider vinegar, honey, salt and pepper in a mason jar.
+Cover jar with lid and shake vigorously to combine.
 Set aside.

 Spinach Clementine Salad

-• In a large bowl, top the baby spinach with the clementines, red onion, almonds, and goat cheese.
+• In a large bowl, top the baby spinach with the clementines, red onion, and almonds.

 Nutrition